critterandguitari/ETC_Manual/manual.md

 options and their range.
 And if those provided options aren’t enough, then continue with us to the next chapter.

-# Chapter Three: Accessing ETC™ from Elsewhere
+# Chapter Three: Accessing ETC from Elsewhere

 ### Getting into and out of ETC.